designmd

 Cursor

-AI code editor.
-Dark, minimal, developer tool.
+AI-first code editor.
+Dark, minimal, keyboard-centric devtool.

 View DESIGN.md